 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $10,100.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $40 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - Annual tuition estimates are:

 - State Residents: $160-$190 per credit unit

 Financial Aid Details

 The table listed below helps break down the types of financial aid students receive and the percent receiving aid, as well as the average amount of aid per student per year.

 |Percent of Students||Average Amount|

 |Receiving Student Loans||64%||$3,319|

 Note: The estimated default rate of students taking federal student loans in 2011 was around 9%.